Expedition to Pakistan 2006

-After a few minutes we started to go to Pakistan where along the way accompanied us with goats and a strong smell of onion, because large quantities are here imported from India.
+After a few minutes, we started walking towards Pakistan where we were accompanied by goats and a strong smell of onions, because large amounts of it are imported from India here.

-I classify this border as ridiculous.
-(In my reports of other countries I also wrote about difficult, relaxed and blood-chilling borders.)
+I consider this border ridiculous.
+(In my reports on other countries, I also wrote about difficult, relaxed and blood-chilling borders.)

 Road to Lahore

 We got on the bus and drove to Lahore, which is the cultural capital of Pakistan, which was only 30 km from the border.
 Of course, first, on the bus, Monika was asked to go through the iron gate with bars because it was a place for women, and then we started to go.
 While driving, people were interested in me, but also very nice.
 They asked standard questions; so what is my name and where am I from but also what do I think about America and is India crazy?
 Many people also invited me home for tea, for dinner, or for me to stay with them at all.
 Monika, on her side, discussed family issues with women.
 The women asked Monika how many children she had and were very surprised that she did not have.
 They also wanted to see my photo and invited us to their home too.
 I think we both had a nice time talking because the views outside the window were like a horror movie.